yavictoria/Barvinskyi.universitu.FitnessTracker/README.md

 - Integrate badge awards with user accomplishments ✔️
 - Implement backend logic for awarding badges ✔️
 - Write unit tests for achievement badge functionalities ✔️

+Week 9 (04/24 - 05/01):
+- Implement feature: Social Integration for connecting with friends and fitness communities ✔️
+- Integrate social media APIs for user authentication and sharing achievements
+- Design UI for social features such as friend requests and activity sharing ✔️
+- Implement backend logic for handling social interactions ✔️
+- Write unit tests for social integration functionalities